rbrennan55/CryptoClusterin/README.md

 # CryptoClustering - Module 19 Challenge

-I used used my knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+I used used my Python and Unsupervised Learning methodology to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
 This included the K-Means clustering as well as the dimension resampling using Principal Component Analysis (PCA) on clustering.

 ## Elbow Curve Data: